zsluedem/monkq/docs/refs/assets/order.rst

 .. class:: BaseOrder

-    BaseOrder is the father class of every order in MonkTrader.All the orders are inherited from :class:`~BaseOrder` and they have all the attrs and method of it.
+    BaseOrder is the father class of every order in monkq.All the orders are inherited from :class:`~BaseOrder` and they have all the attrs and method of it.